 Research to better understand the ecological impacts of NZ mudsnails on macroinvertebrates and higher tropic levels is moving forward.
 Research on possible control and containment methods continues.
 Because one of the major pathways of spread appears to be anglers, additional effort has concentrated on the best ways to eliminate the snails from fishing gear.
-It is clear that management decisions need to be made to prevent the spread of this invasive species before we completely understand the impacts.
+It is clear that management decisions need to be made to prevent the spread of this invasive species prior to completely understanding the impacts.